[Last updated July 15, 2019]

 New mixed-use and commercial developments are encouraged at infill sites within our existing commercial districts as well as the Route 9 corridor (Boylston Street).
-Currently, the Coolidge Corner Study Committee is analyzing a Chestnut Hill Realty proposal for a combined hotel and residential development on either side of Waldo Street, including the Waldo and Durgin garages in Coolidge Corner.
+On July 9th, the Select Board voted on a charge for the Lower Boylston Street area (Boylston and Cypress Street); Committee work will likely commence Fall 2019.
 Proposition 2 1/2 limits the revenue that local government can generate from existing property taxes to 2.5% annually.
 Without new tax growth, the Town of Brookline faces future structural budget deficits.

 Children's Hospital at 1, 2-4 Brookline Place - 229,500 square feet of office and medical office in Brookline Village